-The Supervisory Board must also, pursuant to its Charter, be informed of transactions involving amounts in excess of €300 million but below €500 million.
+The Supervisory Board must also, pursuant to its Charter, be informed of transactions involving amounts in excess of €300 Mn but below €500 Mn.
 The thresholds were last amended by the Supervisory Board on February 9, 2011.
-For full details and information, refer to the Supervisory Board Charter[4].
+For full details and information, refer to the Supervisory Board Charter(1).

-1.1.3.
+6.1.1.3.
 Composition

-Pursuant to the Articles of Association, the Supervisory Board can consist of eight (minimum) to fourteen [maximum] members, who are appointed by the Company's shareholders.
-Supervisory Board members are appointed for a three year term and may be re-elected.
+Pursuant to the Articles of Association, the Supervisory Board can consist of eight (minimum) to fourteen (maximum) members, who are appointed by the Company's shareholders.
+Supervisory Board members are appointed for a three year term and may be re-appointed.
 Under the Supervisory Board's resignation and rotation rules, the resignation and reappointment of members is staggered to prevent, to the greatest extent possible, appointments/resignations occurring simultaneously.
 The age limit for Supervisory Board members is 75 and at all times at least two-thirds of its members must be 70 or younger.
+It is noted that the Company does not fall under the scope of articles L. 225-23 and L. 225-71 of the French Commercial Code as further modified by the Employment Protection Act passed on June 14, 2013 providing for employee representation on the Board.